altonchaney/fullmetal-alchemist-maps/README.md

-# Full-Metal Alchemist Maps
+# Fullmetal Alchemist Maps

-A Webapp built to provide a clear visual for the various journeys characters take in the Full-Metal Alchemist: Brotherhood saga.
+A Webapp built to provide a clear visual for the various journeys characters take in the Fullmetal Alchemist: Brotherhood saga.

 ---